 There is a clear scarcity of work on modifying the association between teacher autonomous motivation and teacher engagement, especially within Asian contexts.
 A majority of the literature has been oriented towards the West.
 First, Pelletier et al. (2002) used self-determination theory to understand the negative association between teacher external motivation and teacher engagement, with the opposite being true between their intrinsic motivation and engagement.
 From another lens, Davis and Wilson (2000) included contextual factors to clarify what can shape teacher engagement in a better manner.
 According to Davis and Wilson (2000), support from school leaders is critical to empower teachers to positively respond to their job responsibilities.
-Remarkably, another study by Carson and Chase (2009) suggested that culture is also a key determinant of connecting teacher motivation and engagement at work.
+Remarkably, another study by Carson and Chase (2009) suggested that culture is also a key determinant of connecting teacher motivation and engagement.
+Culture can reinforce positive patterns of teacher intrinsic motivation, which then increases their engagement at work.